unikorn-cloud/kubernetes/README.md

 ArgoCD is a **required** to use Unikorn.

-Deploy argo using Helm (the release name is _hard coded_, don't change it yet please):
+Deploy Argo using Helm (the release name is _hard coded_, don't change it yet please):

 ```
 helm repo add argo https://argoproj.github.io/argo-helm